Coma Cluster

 The Coma Cluster (Abell 1656) is a large cluster of galaxies that contains over 1,000 identified galaxies.
 Along with the Leo Cluster (Abell 1367), it is one of the two major clusters comprising the Coma Supercluster.
 It is located in and takes its name from the constellation Coma Berenices.
+It is one of the first galaxy clusters that was remarked upon in the astronomy literature, being visually noted by William Herschel in 1785 and photographically surveyed by Max Wolf in 1901.

 The cluster's mean distance from Earth is 99 Mpc (321 million light years).
 Its ten brightest spiral galaxies have apparent magnitudes of 12–14 that are observable with amateur telescopes larger than 20 cm.
 The central region is dominated by two supergiant elliptical galaxies: NGC 4874 and NGC 4889.
 The cluster is within a few degrees of the north galactic pole on the sky.
 Most of the galaxies that inhabit the central portion of the Coma Cluster are ellipticals.
 Both dwarf and giant ellipticals are found in abundance in the Coma Cluster.

 Cluster members

 Tails in spiral galaxy D100, found in the Coma Cluster, are created by ram-pressure stripping.

 As is usual for clusters of this richness, the galaxies are overwhelmingly elliptical and S0 galaxies, with only a few spirals of younger age, and many of them probably near the outskirts of the cluster.
+Some of the galaxies in the Coma Cluster have also been identified as ultra diffuse galaxies.

 The full extent of the cluster was not understood until it was more thoroughly studied in the 1950s by astronomers at Mount Palomar Observatory, although many of the individual galaxies in the cluster had been identified previously.